 The history of Starbucks

-According to statistical data, Starbucks logo and brand is recognized in 7 out of 10 cases.
-The company was founded in 1970s by a group of friends, true coffee aficionados.
+According to statistical data, the Starbucks logo and brand are recognized in 7 out of 10 cases.
+The company was founded in the 1970s by a group of friends, true coffee aficionados.
 Initially, it positioned itself as a store that sold roasted whole coffee beans.
 As they didn’t have too many customers, the owners could spend some time with each of them telling stories about coffee.

 The idea of Starbucks is to create a special place where people could distract themselves from their daily routine and have a cup of coffee in a nice atmosphere.
 The coffee shop is supposed to be a buffer zone between work and home.
 There is a popular perception that thanks to Starbucks the Americans and the whole world have grown to like coffee to the extent they like it today.

 According to Howard Schultz, former Starbucks CEO, what the organization values most is not the number of coffee shops around the world, but the fact that customers come back there day after day to get the best cup of coffee and help create the nice atmosphere they themselves seek.

 For many years particular attention has been devoted to branding that has been considered to be the key element of the development strategy.
 An immense amount of time was spent on creating a standardized design of coffee shops and all the products they offer.